MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 * Do **not** use the code snippet inside an `iframe`
 * Do **not** add the [Booking Engine Standalone](../booking-engine-standalone/README.md) URL (e.g. `https://app.mews.com/distributor/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`) to the `iframe`
 * Do **not** pack the contents of the script files that the code snippet references into your own JavaScript bundle
-* Do **not** use a booking engine script cached by your server, use the one from this Guide see [Disable widget caching](./use-cases/disable-widget-caching.md)
+* Do **not** use a booking engine script cached by your server, use the one from this Guide – see [Disabling widget caching](./use-cases/disable-widget-caching.md)

 The script file size is kept as minimal as possible (approx 11 kB gzipped) to allow quick web page initialization.
 Also, serving the script from our CDN servers ensures seamless releases of new features, bug fixes and improvements.